 The Yankee option will often be presented on your betslip when you choose 4 different selections.
 This is also where you include your stake.
 What you will notice, though, is that the staked amount and bet total will be different.
 That is because your stake is placed on each of the 11 individual combinations that make up a Yankee bet.

-Even if you’re new to gambling, you will have no doubt heard the term Yankee bet.
-By understanding what a Yankee is, you will increase your chances of getting the most from your bets.
-Learn how to increase the fun and maximise your returns even if not all selections are winners!
+Even if you’re new to gambling, you will have undoubtedly heard the term Yankee Bet.
+By understanding what a Yankee Bet is, you will increase your chances of getting the most from your bets.
+Learn how to increase the fun even if not all selections are winners!

 The Yankee would consist of 11 bets as we stated previously.
 These would be:

-As we said, you need at least two teams to win, if this happens, you will get a return.
+You need at least two selections to win to get a return.
 Let’s say Teams A (2.0) & B (3.0) won.
 This would give you a return of £60 assuming your stake was £10 per bet.
-This would leave you massively down, as your total stake on the entire Yankee would be £110.
+This would leave you down, as your total stake on the entire Yankee would be £110.

 The payout for your Yankee bet can vary dependant on the odds of the selections that you choose.
-If you pick odds on favourites, it will not work very well, and you’re probably best off sticking to a normal accumulator.
+If you pick odds on favourites, it will not work very well.
+You’re probably best off sticking to a normal accumulator.
 We recommend Yankee bets to regular punters who know their way around.
-If you’re a novice punter, a Lucky 15 or a normal accumulator is a safer bet as some bookies will treble odds your odds even if you have just one winner.
+If you’re a novice punter, a normal accumulator is a safer bet.

 If you’re choosing selections that have outside chances, then a Yankee can be a great option.
-Sometimes just 2 selections can give you a huge profit, and if all 4 wins, then it’s time to start thinking about quitting your job!
+Sometimes just 2 selections can give you a profit!